shturkhal/my_vrg/README.md

 - Core Data: is used to save the data of articles to the "Favorites" tab.
 - WebKit: is used to view the web pages of the articles.

-## What you can do with our app.
+## What you can do with our app

 ### Review articles

 You can open the app and select the category of the articles (**Most emailed, Most shared, Most viewed**).
-Have a brief overview of articles under each category and open any article to full access to the content.
+Have a brief overview of articles under each category and open any article to get the full access to the content.

-### Add to favorites.
+### Add to favorites

 ![App_Demo](mark_images/demo.png)